First-order phase-transition on dynamical Lorentz symmetry breaking system: PMS and gap equation beyond the N-large limit

-Clearly, the non-trivial minimum emerges when $g<0$.
+Clearly, the nontrivial minimum emerges when $g>0$.
 Although the analytic form of the finite-N contributions to the effective potential has an intricate non-linear character, one can plot it via numerical implementation.
-The finite-N effective potential normalized by the factor $V_0=\Lambda^4$ is plotted in Fig. \eqref{fig1} as a function of dimensionless variable $A_0/\Lambda$.
-We choose $N=3$ in both plots.
-The Gap equation can be solved and is given by :
+The N-finite effective potential $V_{eff}$ is plotted in Fig. \eqref{fig1} as a function of the variable $A_0$.
+The black line means the case of $N$-large limit, and we choose $N=\left\{\,2,3,4,5\,\right\}$ represented by the colored lines, in units of $g^{-1/2}$ (that means in energy units).
+For $N>1/2$, the gap equation reads the solution : {

-and for $N=3$, the extra factor ${(1 - 1/N)^{-3/2}}$ is given a multiplicative factor of approximately $1.837$.
-It is important to highlight that this extra factor reflects the non-perturbative nature of the OPT approach.
+} It is worth highlighting that this extra factor reflects the non-perturbative nature of the OPT approach.